kr-viku/GLAUCOMA-DETECTION/README.md

 	Conversion of RGB images to Grayscale images.
 Conversion to grayscale images are done to improvement in testing accuracy.

 # Data Augmentation :
 	Rotation, Zooming, Shearing, Horizontal and Vertical Flip are done on images of all classes.
 Data augmentation is done for 		balancing the classes with equal number of images .
+# Model trained using CNN:

-# Training the model by using CNN layers.
+	Training the model by using CNN layers.
 We have used 3 convolutoinal & max pooling layer, A dropout, Dense and a Fully Connected   	 Layer.

 # The program runs in Google Colab.